yaremchuken/docs-vault/README.md

 ### Backend
 - **account-service** - Service for user (and admin) accounts information.
 Stores user data, credentials etc.
 - **vault-service** - Service that responsible for store data, relationships between doc types and hashes.
-Contains REST-controllers for CRUD operations over quizzes.
 - **i18n-service** - Service for internalization.
 Stores translations into different languages.
 - **media-service** - Service, designed for working with media files for exercises, such as video previews and instructions.
 Stores media files with S3 object storage.